 Conduct of the responsibilities and functions of the MA is exercised through the office of the Hong Kong Monetary Authority (HKMA).
 The IAD of the HKMA is set up with the primary objective to assist the management of the HKMA in the effective discharge of its responsibilities and functions.
 This is achieved through comprehensive audit coverage sufficient to assure that assets and resources of the HKMA are appropriately safeguarded and accounted for, and that laws, regulations, policies, established procedures and guidelines are adhered to.
 The IAD will assess and report on the effectiveness of the internal controls and the control environment; the reliability of the financial and accounting systems as well as the management reporting systems.

-The IAD will strive to be a front-end driving force helping to optimise and add value to the organisation's efficiency, effectiveness and propriety, and will be proactive, constructive, and cost-effective in making recommendations to the management.
+The IAD will strive to be a front-end driving force helping to optimize and add value to the organization's efficiency, effectiveness and propriety, and will be proactive, constructive, and cost-effective in making recommendations to the management.

 The IAD is responsible for: